Aiven-Labs/the-5-types-of-database/slides.typ

   == Document database concepts

   - _Documents_ are essentially JSON

   - An _index_ is a collection of documents

-  - When you search (for a word) you get back all documents that matched, with a _relevance score_ for how well they matched
+  - When you search
+    - you get back all data that matched
+    - with a _relevance score_ for how well it matched ]
-]

 #slide[
   == Characteristics of document databases

   - Relatively unstructured data

   - But want indexing

   - And rich querying

   - OLTP - Store and query rather than update

   - No transactions
 ]